deltawave-tech/pcp/README.md

 - Error handling is streamlined with errdefer for cleanup
 - Plans can be composed to build complex operations

+> **Note**: We're migrating from a legacy Node-based computation graph approach to the new comptime Plan-based system.
+The legacy system is marked as deprecated and will be removed in the future.

 ## Getting Started

 ### Prerequisites